ReDI-School/intermediate-java/recap-loops/index.md

 * Recap `for` each
 * Code, code, code 🤩

-## Recap & Homework check
+## Recap & Assignment check
-Let's look into the homework from lesson 3
+Let's look into the assignment from lesson 3

 ## for loops
 For loops are the most commonly used loops in Java.